revelatio/rvl-pipe-mongodb/README.md

 )()
 ```

-- `upsertDocument`: This function will create a step to upsert a document based on a filter function.
+- `upsertDocument(collection, filterFn, dataFn, propName)`: This function will create a step to upsert a document based on a filter function.
-You can create a new document, `upsertDocument` will try to find if that documento already
+You can create a new document, `upsertDocument` will try to find if that document already
 exists and update that document, if not, then creates a new one.

 ```javascript